Soap Film Drainage Using a Centrifugal Thin Film Balance: Methods

 \subsection{Centrifugal thin film balance}

 The apparatus is depicted in Fig.~\ref{fig:setup}(a).
 Soap films are formed on a horizontal circular frame with an internal radius $R = 30$~mm by dipping it into the surfactant solution and withdrawing it over approximately one second, at a velocity of about $V \approx 100~\mathrm{mm \, s^{-1}}$.
 The frame is housed within a closed circular chamber, 90~mm in diameter and 40~mm in height, whose lower face is transparent.
 The transparent lower plate serves three purposes: (i) it enables optical access for imaging; (ii) it seals the chamber to maintain a humid environment, thereby suppressing evaporation which reduces the soap film lifetime~\cite{champougny2018influence,miguet2021life,boulogne2022measurement}; and (iii) it entrains the surrounding air in solid-body rotation with the film, ensuring both the film and the air rotate at angular speed~$\omega$.
 Removing the plate disrupts the film velocity and acceleration conditions.
+There is about 30~s between film formation and the onset of rotation.

 At time $t = 0$, the entire system is set into rotation around the vertical axis passing through the center of the film, with an angular speed $\omega$ ranging from 8 to 170~rad.s$^{-1}$ (motor range).
-This rotation induces a centrifugal acceleration $r \omega^2$, where $r$ is the radial distance from the rotation axis, effectively mimicking a tunable gravity-like force.
+A transient of approximately 1~s is required for the system to reach rigid-body rotation.
+This rotation induces a centrifugal acceleration~$r \omega^2$, where $r$ is the radial distance from the rotation axis, effectively mimicking a body force whose magnitude increases from the film center to the edge.
 The resulting acceleration at the film edge can be adjusted between 2 and 840~m·s$^{-2}$, corresponding to approximately 0.2–85 times standard gravity, defining the effective gravity as $\tilde{g} = R \omega^2 / g$.